 Filters a list of URLs (paths) that can be seen by logged out users in a walled garden mode.
-Handlers must return relationship:url, <relationship_name> expects results
+Handlers must return an array of regex strings that will allow access if matched.
+Please note that system public routes are passed as the default value to the event, and plugins must take care to not accidentally override these values.